 Bulk upload mapping

-If you have many dimensions to map or remap, it may be faster to upload your mapping file to our bulk mapping feature.
+If you have many dimension members to map or remap, it may be faster to upload your mapping file to our bulk mapping feature.
 You can use a bulk mapping upload to change current mappings or map unmapped dimensions.

 Click the Upload Mapping icon to begin.